webix-hub/docs/data/desktop/data_scheme.md

 - **max** – gets the maximum value in the group;
 - **min** - gets the minimum value in the group.

-It’s possible to define custom functor.
+It's possible to define custom functor.
 Read on the topic in the related article - [Custom Functor for Data Grouping in Charts](desktop/custom_functor.md).

 The **$group** function is called: